 - Have worked for the company for at least a year

-- Worked 1,250 hours worked in the previous year, and
+- Worked 1,250 hours worked in the previous year

-- Work at a location with at least 50 employees in a 75-mile radius.
+- Work at a location with at least 50 employees within a 75-mile radius

 Qualified employees can take up to 12 weeks in a 12-month period to: